csutton6/covid-transit/index.md

 <br>

 ## Introduction
-The COVID-19 pandemic dealt a harsh blow to the public transit industry in the United States.
-Ridership numbers for some agencies have plummeted asfar as 90% below their pre-covid levels.
+The COVID-19 pandemic has dealt a harsh blow to the public transit industry in the United States.
+Ridership satistics for some transit agencies have plummeted as far as 90% below pre-COVID levels.

 <div id="altair-chart-1"></div>
 <div class='figure-caption'><strong>Figure 1.</strong> Monthly ridership at the 20 transit agencies with the highest January 2020 ridership, excluding New York's MTA.
 NY MTA is excluded because its ridership is 8 times larger than the next closest system, which distorts the scale of the graph.
 Source: National Transit Database. </div>
 <br>

-However, not all agencies have been effected equally.
-Some have suffered greater ridership losses than others while some have recovered to a greater extent or at different times.
-For example, Figure 1 shows that Chicago Transit Authority, which once carried 5 million monthly passengers more than LA Metro, has consistently ranked below LA Metro since April.
+However, not all agencies have been affected equally.
+Some have suffered greater ridership losses than others, and agencies have recovered from the initial fall at different rates.
+For example, Figure 1 shows that Chicago Transit Authority, which once carried 5 million monthly passengers more than LA Metro, has consistently ranked below LA Metro in ridership since April.
 In this project, I use clustering analysis to identify agencies that experienced similar ridership changes throughout the pandemic.

+Clustering analysis is a statistical method that creates categories from data points based on the degree of similarity in a few chosen variables.
+Grouping transit agencies into typologies offers two types of insights: descriptive and solution-oriented.

-This analysis offers two potential insights.
-Clustering can help us understand the differences between transit agencies.
-Agencies with lesser drops in ridership may draw more from essential workers or reside in regions that have sustained higher levels of travel activity during the pandemic.
-These differences may prove to be informative once transit agencies are forced to make long-term decisions in response to the pandemic.After experiencing such staggering ridership losses, some agencies may need to make service cuts.
+Clustering the variance among transit agencies into groups can create meaningful categories to describe the current situation.
+It could illuminate patterns that unite the agencies of a particular cluster.
+For example, agencies with smaller drops in ridership may draw more from essential workers or reside in regions that have sustained higher levels of travel during the pandemic.
+It could also identify groups of peer agencies that could rely on each other for inspiration and support.

+From a solutions perspective, the clusters offer an opportunity to learn which types of systems are be the most vulnerable.
+After experiencing such staggering ridership losses, some agencies may need to make service cuts.
 New York's MTA has warned it [could cut service](https://www.pix11.com/news/local-news/transit-officials-around-the-country-warn-of-service-cuts-and-layoffs) up to 40%.
-The idea behind my clustering analysis is that agencies with similar patterns of ridership changes form a group of peer agencies and may make similar service changes as they cope with these challenging circumstances.
-This could be useful to transit planners as they look for examples from peer agencies or to transit advocates seeking to organize for better service.
+If there is a common funding structure, operating style, or infrastructure design of the most vulnerable transit systems, that would suggest the need for a tailored policy tool to ensure those transit systems survive the pandemic.

 ## Methods